katysaintin/hors-kadre-yvelines/articles/17_IA_AuServiceDuHandicapEN.md

 I explore what the media doesn’t talk about.

+I used to spend hours staring at a blank page.

+Not because I had nothing to say.
+But because everything was there — all at once.

 In 2026, most conversations about AI revolve around one question:

 **Is it dangerous?**